IvonaBirlad/ThesisSemTabFact/README.md

 ### Table Statement Support

 The first subtask of this project is to determine whether a table supports a given statement.
-This will involve developing a method to analyze the table data and determine whether the statement is supported by the information presented.
+This involves finetuning a multi-modal DocFormer model for a table NLI task to analyze the table data and determine whether the statement is supported by the information presented.

 ### Relevant Cell Selection

 The second subtask of this project is to identify the cells in the table that provide evidence for the statement.
-This will involve developing a method to analyze the table data and determine which cells contain the information needed to support the statement.
+This involves developing a method to interpret the predictions of the DocFormer model.

 ## Data

 The data used for this project consists of tables from scientific articles and corresponding verification statements.
-Manually annotated data was made available to indicate which cells support a given statement which data will be used to train and evaluate the models developed as part of this project.
-Automatically generated annotations will also be added to supplement training data.
+These tables are extracted from XMLs and transformed into PNGs, then augmented to randomly add the "Unknown" class to the training data.